Postdoctoral fellows

 Email: xinya.liang@u.nus.edu

-Shangpeng Gong is a visiting Ph.D. student at the Civil & Environmental Engineering Department of the National University of Singapore (2023–2024) and a Ph.D. student at Southeast University (2020-2024).
-He previously studied wave-vegetation interaction through laboratory studied and now focuses more on the numerical investigation of wave attenuation and resistance induced by submerged vegetation.
+Hongwei Sun is a visiting Ph.D. student at the Civil & Environmental Engineering Department of the National University of Singapore (2023–2024) and a Ph.D. student at Shanghai Jiaotong University (2020-2024).
+He focuses on the dynamic response of offshore floating platforms under the action of internal solitary waves.

-Shangpeng is from Changsha, China.
-Outside of research, he enjoys cycling, swimming, and playing badminton.
+Hongwei Sun is from Rizhao, China.
+Outside of research, he enjoys photography and playing basketball.